 For many couples, marriage counseling is an effective means of working out differences and resolving disputes.
 Choosing separation before divorce enables you and your spouse to work through marriage counseling, while giving each other some breathing room.
 The marriage counselor can help you and your spouse decide if the problems with your marriage are resolvable or not.

 Explore Life Transitions

 The emotional aspect of ending a marriage isn’t the only factor to consider during your separation.
 A separation gives you and your spouse the opportunity to explore the other ways in which a divorce would change your lives.
 For example, you can learn how your finances and insurance benefits might change.

 You can explore the process of divorce by arranging a consultation with a family lawyer in Bucks County.
-Call Larry Lefkowitz, Esq. at (215) 750-9202 for a consultation.
+Call or text Larry Lefkowitz, Esq. at (215) 750-9202 for a consultation.
 Mr. Lefkowitz is a family lawyer who can help you file for a no-fault or fault divorce.